 However, the unique thing about being the CCO is that you need to have an in-depth understanding of your customer base.
 In that sense, it may be more beneficial to you to ascend internally, rather than by jumping between different companies.
 Once you begin working at one company, you'll start to develop a deep comprehension of and loyalty to your target customers.
 Utilize those existing relationships in your pitch for why you deserve to be the CCO.
 Unlike an external candidate, you'll already know these customers.

 As noted earlier, there is obvious confusion around the role of the CCO.
-Since it's so new, it can seem unclear whether or not the duties of the CCO can be covered by the Chief Marketing Officer (CMO) or Chief Sales Officer (CSO).
-According to Forbes, the CMO and CSO have such different goals that they haven't been able to work together -- a divide the CCO can close.
+Since it's so new, it can seem unclear whether or not the duties of this role can be covered by the Chief Marketing Officer (CMO) or Chief Sales Officer (CSO), but with a CCO, you no longer have to choose who will do what — you have the choice to hire for the position altogether.

-Due to the unsteadiness of the position, it's crucial that you lay out a path for success in advance.
+However, it's not enough for a company to put together a job description and start head hunting.
+It's crucial to have a path for success in advance.
 Do your research on CCOs of other companies and what they have accomplished.
 Set basic goals with the help of the CEO to ensure that you are both in agreement.

-Most of all, make sure that the goals you set cannot be easily swept up by another C-suite member.
-To show that this is a job specifically for you, you must have a clear understanding of the responsibilities and goals of every C-suite title and recognize how you can fit into that puzzle.
+Most of all, make sure that the goals you set cannot be easily swept up by another c-suite member.
+To show that this is a job specifically for the customers who support your organization, you must have a clear understanding of the responsibilities and goals of every c-suite title.
 The point, overall, is to build a more customer-centric organizational structure throughout the company, and that should be your underlying objective.

-In reality, every customer service representative has the potential to someday become the CCO.
+In reality, every customer service representative has the potential to someday become the Chief Customer Officer.
 Your direct relationship with customers gives you a great understanding of their thoughts, opinions, and needs.
 Those are skills that can only be learned through experience.
-So, keep being your ambitious self -- you never what you can accomplish until you try.
+So, keep being your ambitious self — you never know what you can accomplish until you try.